 Your podiatrist can assess your condition and recommend treatment to improve circulation and reinfuse the area with blood.
 Co-therapies include hyperbaric oxygen treatment and intravenous antibiotics.

-Do not take chances: If you suspect you may have or be at risk for gangrene, or if you have an injury accompanied by diabetic neuropathy, call the experts at Alliance Foot & Ankle Specialists for immediate treatment.
+Do not take chances: If you suspect you may have gangrene, or if you have an injury accompanied by diabetic neuropathy, contact the experts at Alliance Foot & Ankle Specialists for immediate treatment.